-We have audited the financial statements of Agora Microfinance Zambia Limited ("the Company") set out on pages 40-84, which comprise the statement of financial position as at 31 December 2021, and the statements of profit or loss and other comprehensive income, changes in equity and cash flows for the year then ended, and the notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Agora Microfinance Zambia Limited ("the Company") set out on pages 10 to 56, which comprise the statement of financial position as at 31 December 2022, and the statements of profit or loss and other comprehensive income, changes in equity and cash flows for the year then ended, and the notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, these financial statements give a true and fair view of the financial position of Agora Microfinance Zambia Limited as at 31 December 2021, and of its financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards and in compliance with the requirements of the Companies Act of Zambia and Banking and Financial Services Act of Zambia.
+In our opinion, these financial statements give a true and fair view of the financial position of Agora Microfinance Zambia Limited as at 31 December 2022, and of its financial performance and cash flows for the year then ended in accordance with IFRS Standards as issued by the International Accounting Standards Board (IFRS Standards) and in compliance with the requirements of the Companies Act and Banking and Financial Services Act of Zambia.